 Radioactive Iodine Therapy

 Often your doctor may favor radioactive iodine therapy more than antithyroid medication because these drugs do not produce a long term solution to the Graves' disease.
 The radioactive iodine is given to you in a capsule or pill type form.
 The radioactive iodine therapy may take months to actually produce the desired effect.
-Repeated treatments of radioactive iodine may be required to ultimately control Graves' disease.
+Repeated treatments of radioactive iodine may be required to ultimately control Graves' disease in up to 70% of patients.
+Radioactive iodine is generally not sought as a therapeutic option if the patient has eye or orbital changes as a result of their Graves' disease.

 Radioactive iodine is taken up by the thyroid cells that produce thyroid hormone.
 Because the Graves' disease thyroid cells are being "tricked" to produce more and more thyroid hormone, the radioactive iodine is taken into the thyroid hormone producing thyroid cells and a radiation effect is produced.